Hybrid symmetry class topological insulators: 3D HSCTI: Construction, symmetry and phase diagram

 Notice that $h^{\rm 3D}_{\rm HSCTI}$, involving all \emph{five} mutually anticommuting four-component Hermitian $\Gamma$ matrices, does not possess the sublattice or chiral symmetry, generated by a unitary operator that anticommutes with it.
 Rather it enjoys an anti-unitary particle-hole symmetry, generated by ${\mathcal A}= \sigma_0 \tau_1 {\mathcal K}$, such that $\{h^{\rm 3D}_{\rm HSCTI}, {\mathcal A} \}=0$~\cite{royantiunitary}.

-\emph{Phase diagram}.~In the $(m_0/t_0,m_z/t_z)$ plane, a 3D HSCTI occupies a rectangular region bounded by $|m_0/t_0|<2$ and $|m_z/t_z|<1$, where both the parent insulators are topological.
+In the $(m_0/t_0,m_z/t_z)$ plane, a 3D HSCTI occupies a rectangular region bounded by $|m_0/t_0|<2$ and $|m_z/t_z|<1$, where both the parent insulators are topological.
 See Fig.~\ref{fig:fig2}(b).
 Furthermore, this topological regime fragments into two sectors for $-2<m_0/t_0<0$ and $0<m_0/t_0<2$, when the band inversion of the underlying QSHI takes place near the $\Gamma=(0,0)$ point ($\Gamma$ phase) and ${\rm M}=(1,1)\pi/a$ point (${\rm M}$ phase) of a 2D square lattice BZ, respectively~\cite{juricic:PRL}.
-Dislocation lattice defects are instrumental in distinguishing these two regimes about which more in a moment.
+Dislocation lattice defects are instrumental in distinguishing these two regimes about which more in a moment in the next section.

 A HSCTI can be pushed out of the topological regime by tuning $m_0/t_0$ or $m_z/t_z$ or both.
-As the ratio $m_0/t_0$ is tuned from the topological toward trivial regime, the edge modes living on the opposite sides of the top or bottom surfaces start to hybridize, as shown in Fig.~\ref{fig:fig2}(cii).
-By contrast, as we tune $m_z/t_z$ out of the topological regime the edge modes residing on the top and bottom surfaces mix through four side surfaces of the cube, as shown in Fig.~\ref{fig:fig2}(ciii).
+As only the ratio $m_0/t_0$ is tuned from the topological toward trivial regime, the edge modes living on the opposite sides of the top or bottom surfaces start to hybridize, as shown in Fig.~\ref{fig:fig2}(cii).
+By contrast, as we tune only $m_z/t_z$ out of the topological regime the edge modes residing on the top and bottom surfaces mix through four side surfaces of the cube, as shown in Fig.~\ref{fig:fig2}(ciii).
 Once the system becomes a trivial insulator, there is no topological boundary modes.